Journalists ordered out of flood-hit Libyan city after protests

-Sept 19 (Reuters) - Journalists were ordered out of the devastated eastern Libyan city of Derna on Tuesday, the morning after demonstrators staged a rally and torched the home of the ousted mayor in fury over the authorities' failure to protect the city from floods.
+Sept 19 (Reuters) - Journalists reported they were ordered out of the devastated eastern Libyan city of Derna on Tuesday, the day after protesters torched the home of the ousted mayor in fury over the authorities' failure to protect the city from floods.

+Officials in the administration that runs the east denied they were forcing reporters out of the city.
+Essam Abu Zriba, interior minister in the eastern administration, told Arab TV channel al Hadath that journalists and aid workers were operating normally.

 Arab broadcaster Al Hurra reported that the authorities had asked all journalists to depart as soon as possible.
 An Al Jazeera correspondent reporting from the city said he had been told to leave.

-Hichem Abu Chkiouat, minister of civil aviation in the administration that runs eastern Libya, told Reuters by phone the decision to move journalists was unrelated to the protests there overnight.
+Hichem Abu Chkiouat, minister of civil aviation in the administration that runs eastern Libya, told Reuters by phone that some journalists had been told to move, in a step unrelated to the protests there overnight.

 "It is an attempt to create better conditions for the rescue teams to carry out the work more smoothly and effectively," he said.
 "The large number of journalists has become an impediment to the work of rescue teams."